isaacnmm/pestpolicy-hugo2XX/content/posts/do-spiders-poop/index.md

 layout: post
 ---

-Most of us fear spiders (unless it's a pet [spider](https://pestpolicy.com/can-you-drown-a-spider/)) because [their spider bites are largely poisonous](https://pestpolicy.com/spider-bite-vs-mosquito-bite/). - So, if any homeowner sees some insect poop around the house, they worry that they could have spiders around. **But, do spiders poop?
+Most of us fear spiders (unless it's a pet [spider](https://pestpolicy.com/can-you-drown-a-spider/))because [their spider bites are largely poisonous](https://pestpolicy.com/spider-bite-vs-mosquito-bite/).- So, if any homeowner sees some insect poop around the house, they worry that they could have spiders around. **But, do spiders poop?
 Yes, after feeding and digestion happen, spiders will poop to release their body's waste.

 The spider poop will be the size of a pinhead (thick liquid) and they have a gray, black, brown, or white color. ** - After drying, the spider poop may stain the surface, the floor, and the walls.